 IZZAT GHAZZAWI (1952-2003) was a Palestinian writer and academic whose writings focused on the troubles and sufferings brought about by the Israeli occupation of the Palestinian territories and his own personal tragedy.
-His life was marked by the killing of his 16-year-old son Ramy, by the Israeli army in 1993.
+His life was marked by the killing of his 16-year-old son, Ramy, by the Israeli army in 1993.
 Ramy was killed in the courtyard of his school as he went to help a wounded friend.
 Despite his heartbreak, Ghazzawi always continued to seek cultural and political dialogue with the Israeli people.

 Born of refugee parents into a large family that had fled to the West Bank in 1948, Ghazzawi wrote his first play at the age of 13.
-He gained a Master's in American-British literature and lectured at Birzeit University.
+He gained a master's degree in American-British literature and lectured at Birzeit University.
 He chaired the Union of Palestinian Writers, wrote novels and short stories, was a literary critic and organised and chaired the first International Writers' Conference in Palestine in 1997.

 Ghazzawi was also a member of the executive bureau of the Palestinian Council for Justice and Peace.
 He was imprisoned and punished on a number of occasions by the Israeli authorities for his political activities.
-He found hardest to endure during these times the separation from his family, particularly his six children, whom he could only see two at a time for 30 minutes a fortnight.
+During these times he found that the hardest thing to endure was the separation from his family, particularly his six children, whom he could only see two at a time for 30 minutes a fortnight.